Sage-Bionetworks-IT/aws-ami-monorepo/README.md

 to deploy to the AWS org-sagebase-imagecentral account which will then trigger a build of the AMI.
-5. The AMI will be shared to all accounts in our AWS organization which means that it is searchable using the
+5. The AMI will be shared to all accounts in our AWS organization which means that it is searchable using the AWS console (EC2-Instances-AMIs or Image Builder->Images) or the AWS CLI from any AWS account in our organization.

 ### Removing Images
 Important info when removing image builder resources and the generated